redis-developer/basic-redis-rate-limiting-demo-csharp-dot-net/README.md

 </div>
 <div style="height: 150px"></div>

-# A Rate Limting Demo app in .NetCore 5 using Redis
+# A Rate Limting Demo app in .Net using Redis

 Show how the redis works with .NetCore 5.